-Not only did the Geopress make the water clear and palatable but it has also stopped me getting ill which, I think you’d agree, is a mini miracle when you see the water sources I’ve been using!
-You don’t half get some funny looks when the locals see you leaning over a stinky, slime filled pond filling your water bottle though!
+Not only did the Geopress make the water clear and palatable but it also stopped me from getting ill which is a mini-miracle when you see the water sources I’ve been using!
+You don’t half get some funny looks when the locals see you leaning over a stinky, slime-filled pond filling your water bottle though!

 How To Use The Grayl Geopress

 Grayl’s Geopress water purifier has a different filtration method to many other filter water bottles available today.
 Instead of sucking or gravity feeding the water through a filter, you fill the main part of the bottle with water, before inserting the inner section in place and pressing it down.
-This forces the dirty water up through the filter and clean water is then stored inside the inner container.
+This forces the dirty water up through the filter.
+Clean water is then stored inside the inner container.